lupyuen/pinephone-nuttx/README.md

 -   Driver for Display Backlight
 -   Driver for Power Mgmt IC
 -   Driver for LCD Panel
+-   Driver for Pulse-Width Modulation
+-   Driver for Reduced Serial Bus

 So we created this Test Program in Zig that calls the C and Zig Drivers, in the right sequence...